gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-An SCTP Endpoint acting as initiator willing to create a Protected association shall send to the remote peer an INIT chunk containing the Protected Association parameter (see {{protectedassoc-parameter}}) where all the supported Protection Engines are listed, given in order descending order of preference (see
+An SCTP Endpoint acting as initiator willing to create a Protected association shall send to the remote peer an INIT chunk containing the Protected Association parameter (see {{protectedassoc-parameter}}) where all the supported Protection Engines are listed, given in descending order of preference (see
 {{sctp-Crypto-chunk-init-options}}).